section-engineering-education/engineering-education/articles/comparing-intrusion-detection-systems-ids-and-intrusion-prevention-systems-ips/index.md

 Intruders are always ready and determined to cause data breaches, install malware, and steal sensitive information.
 [Research](https://www.sitelock.com/blog/security-by-obscurity-q2-2017/) shows that websites are hit with 22 cyber-attacks in a day, on average.
 Embracing cyber threat prevention and detection technologies is significant to mitigating threats.
 Intrusion Prevention Systems (IPS) and Intrusion Detection Systems (IDS) are two technologies used in threat protection.

-This article discusses IDS and IPS, the problems they address, their significance to cybersecurity, and how they compare.
+This article discusses IDS and IPS, their problems, their significance to cybersecurity, and how they compare.

 ### An overview of IDS

 IDS refers to software applications or hardware devices that monitor incoming and outbound network traffic for a security policy violation or any malicious activity.
 Think of it this way.
 An intruder alarm sounds an alert if it spots a suspicious activity resulting in data and network compromise.
 How does this happen?
-Well, IDS inspect [packets](https://techterms.com/definition/packet#) flowing across a network to detect traffic patterns and compromise indicators that suggest malicious activity.
+Well, IDS inspect [packets](https://techterms.com/definition/packet#) flowing across a network to detect traffic patterns and compromise indicators that suggest a malicious activity.
 These packets refer to small amounts of data sent over a network, including the internet or local area network (LAN).
 They incorporate a destination, source, and data (content) being transferred.
 An IDS is used to detect potential network compromises in real-time.

 ![An illustration of IDS](/engineering-education/comparing-intrusion-detection-systems-ids-and-intrusion-prevention-systems-ips/ids-security.png)